 Powers as Programs: Apparently, getting a heart transplant gives you the donor's powers- albeit in an almost uncontrollable form.
 In addition Seth can remove others' powers, store them in his body and then grant them to a buyer.

-If someone with powers takes ecstacy, then their power gets reversed temporariliy into a new one.
+If someone with powers takes ecstasy, then their power gets reversed temporarily into a new one.
 For example Curtis travels forwards in time instead of back, and Alisha inspires revulsion rather than lust.

 Nathan is also granted powers, though it's not revealed what it is until later on.

 Technically every single person who has one got their power in the first episode during the storm, although it has yet to be seen if Curtis could go back and perhaps give someone powers by getting them hit by the storm.
 But that's just a bit of Wild Mass Guessing.